 I’m curious: which of your labels might you choose to let go of today?

-This article is from Clare’s book Ditching Imposter Syndrome: How To Forget Feeling Like A Fraud And Become The Leader You Were Born To Be.
+This article is from Clare’s book Ditching Imposter Syndrome: How To Finally Feel Good Enough And Become The Leader You Were Born To Be.